 These outlooks are the very reason “Western” society is so incompatible with Indigenous teachings and understandings.
 Where one set of values seeks to control and dominate what surrounds them, the other’s cultural values try to live in balance and promote a relationship of reciprocity.
 Native teachings focus on the need to acknowledge that humans are not superior.
 Indeed, as Phillip Deere, Muscogee Creek medicine man, stated, the first teachers were the animals.
 We had to learn from the animals, plants, weather, sky, and all that was around us, and our actions, via ceremony and ways of giving thanks and acknowledgment, were based on mirroring the universe around us.
 The concept was, if we lived in that manner, we would have balance in our lives.

-More First Peoples in Our Region
+More First Peoples in our Regional Work

 ExhibitsUSA is touring Savages and Princess: The Persistence of Native American Stereotypes across the country.
 The exhibition features twelve Native artists from Oklahoma and was organized by 108 Contemporary in Tulsa.